Nan1t/NanoLimbo/README.md

 4. The server will create `settings.yml` file.
 It's a server configuration.
 5. Configure it as you want and restart server.

-I recommend you to set parameter `debugLevel` to `0` when you finish testing server and run it into production.
-This will disable some useless for production information in the console.
-For example, warnings about undefined packets.

 ### About player info forwarding

 The server supports player info forwarding from the proxy.
 There are several types of info forwarding: